Canon 1D Mark II N vs T6s

-The Canon EOS-1D Mark II N and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were announced, respectively, in August 2005 and February 2015.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and an APS-C sensor.
-The 1D Mark II N has a resolution of 8.2 megapixel, whereas the T6s provides 24 MP.
+The Canon EOS-1D Mark II N and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were revealed to the public, respectively, in August 2005 and February 2015.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and an APS-C (T6s) sensor.
+The 1D Mark II N has a resolution of 8.2 megapixels, whereas the T6s provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6s is considerably smaller (46 percent) than the Canon 1D Mark II N. Moreover, the T6s is substantially lighter (64 percent) than the 1D Mark II N. It is worth mentioning in this context that the 1D Mark II N is splash and dust resistant, while the T6s does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D Mark II N) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (T6s).
 You can compare the optics available in the Canon EF Lens Catalog.